JackNova/draws-service/readme.md

 When starting the design of your system, provide a natural language description of the task that you are trying to accomplish and make use of an ideal module called wish that contains all of the operations you need to orchestrate in order to accomplish your task.

-- strieve to keep optimization details out of this layer of code
+- strive to keep optimization details out of this layer of code
-- start implementing the operations you wish you had keeping in mind that you have to split and arrange them in order to have useful and meaningful tests assuring you the good health of your codebase
+- start implementing the operations you wish you had keeping in mind that you have to split and arrange them in order to have useful and meaningful tests assuring you the good health of your code base
 - when the application is complete and works and your coverage is near 100% and all tests pass, start organizing the taxonomy of your system, getting rid of the only wish module, make use of dependency injection

 ### ABSTRACT AWAY THE INFRASTRUCTURE